victor-rays/Profile/README.md

 _Summary_

+#### Upon completion of the program the student should be able to:

+- Demonstrate skills and competencies in the development of mobile e-services,
+- Apply the knowledge obtained to the particular challenges and opportunities that exist with development of e-services.

+#### It includes:

-- Knowledge of the technical infrastructure that is the basis for service development in the form of broadband technology and mobile information technology.
+- Knowledge of the technical infrastructure that is the basis for service development in the form of broadband technology and mobile information technology,
-- Knowledge of information management and the soft infrastructure in terms of basic information resources and standards in the field.
+- Knowledge of information management and the soft infrastructure in terms of basic information resources and standards in the field,
-- Familiarity with the development of service concepts and service processes.
+- Familiarity with the development of service concepts and service processes,
-- Knowledge of the organizations in which the IT services are to be used.
+- Knowledge of the organizations in which the IT services are to be used
-- Ability to analyze user needs, how users can be involved and how e-services should contribute to the customers’ benefit.
+- Ability to analyze user needs, how users can be involved and how e-services should contribute to the customers’ benefit,
 - Ability to lead development projects, including needs analysis, design of service concepts and service processes, programming and documentation.

 ---